shubhjain204/goal-based-investment-planner/README.md

-# Goal-Based Financial Planner (Open Source)
+# Goal-Based Financial Planner

-An open-source, India-first financial planning tool to plan multiple life goals using inflation, ROI, SIPs, priorities, and dynamic funding sources.
+A financial planning tool to plan multiple life goals using inflation, ROI, SIPs, priorities, and dynamic funding sources.

 This project aims to provide **transparent, explainable, and realistic** financial planning